 - Student-initiated withdrawal: If a student elects to withdraw from a class, a request must be made before a refund is issued.
 If the request is made at least seven calendar days before the first day of class, the class fee will be returned to the student. - College initiated cancellation: If TCC initiates a class cancellation, a full refund will be issued.
-Efforts will be made to notify all registered students. - In case of a withdrawal of cancellation, the student may transfer the class fee to another class offered that quarter or the following quarter. - Low enrollment cancellations: Non-credit classes are dependent upon a minimum student enrollment number and are cancelled three days prior to the class start date if that enrollment number is not met. - Refunds: Students should allow three to four weeks for processing of refunds.
+Efforts will be made to notify all registered students. - Low enrollment cancellations: Non-credit classes are dependent upon a minimum student enrollment number and are cancelled three days prior to the class start date if that enrollment number is not met. - Refunds: Students should allow three to four weeks for processing of refunds.
 Refund checks will be mailed to the address students have on file.